Skip to main content

 • In this module you will develop an understanding of the economic principles underlying the working of national and international financial institutions.
 You will look at what a financial system is and does, and the distinct functions of each component.
 You will consider the key financial instruments and the relationship between assets, agents, and institutions, and learn to solve simple problems using quantitative and graphical tools.
 You will critically evaluate country differences and analyse the interdependencies and rapid change of the modern financial world.

 • In this module you will develop an understanding of the principal-agent problem, the Coase theorem, theories of the firm, the role of transaction costs, moral hazard, adverse selection, and issues surrounding organisation, investment, governance and expansion of corporations.
-You will look the role of incentivisation and how conflicts of interests shape economic interactions.
+You will look at the role of incentivisation and how conflicts of interests shape economic interactions.
 You will consider the role of transaction costs in determining the existence, scale and scope of firms, and examine why government regulation may be inferior to market solutions when dealing with externalities.
 You will also analyse the developments of Anglo-American industrial and Japanese capitalism.

 • Career services will provide a session on how to be ready to apply for an internship at the end of the second year.
 Students will prepare for a psychometric test and will undertake a series of a mock interviews in order to improve their interview technique.
 Finally, students will attend at least one Econ@Work talk to be aware of professional life and challenges.